konstruktoid/publications/bastion/README.md

 Visit `https://127.0.0.1` after the playbook finishes, and since we're using self-signed certificates, ignore the certificate warning.
-Reload the page a couple of times to verify the loadbalancer is working.
+Reload the page a couple of times to verify that the loadbalancer is working.

 ## Ansible details